-Section I: Summary of Auditor's Results

-Financial Statement Section

-Type of auditor's report issued

-Internal control over financial reporting: Material weakness identified?
-Yes Significant deficiency(ies) identified not considered to be a material weakness?
+Section I-Summary of Auditor's Results Financial Statement Section Type of auditor's report issued Internal control over financial reporting: Material weakness identified?
+Significant deficiency(ies) identified not considered to be a material weakness?
 No Noncompliance material to financial statements noted?
-No Federal Awards Section Internal control over major programs: Material weakness identified?
-No Significant deficiency(ies) identified not considered to be a material weakness?
-No Unmodified Type of auditor's report issued on compliance for major programs: Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
-No

-Identification of major programs:

-Federal Assistance Listing Number 47.070, 47.076, and 84.411C Research and Development Cluster Dollar threshold used to distinguish between Type A and Type B programs: \$750,000
+Federal Awards Section Internal control over major programs: Material weakness identified?
+Significant deficiency(ies) identified not consid material weakness?
+No Type of auditor's report issued on compliance for major programs Findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
+Identification of major programs: Federal Assistance Listing Number Name of Federal Program or Cluster 47.070, 47.076, and 84.411C Research and Development Cluster Dollar threshold used to distinguish between Type A and Type B programs Auditee qualified as low-risk auditee?